 If you’re using an iPhone or iPad, always use Safari when possible.
 This native browser is much less taxing on the system and requires less battery life to run.
 If you’re using an Android device, try FireFox, Edge, or one of the many other browsers available in the Google Play Store.

-Snapchat is killing your phone battery, one snap at a time.
+Snapchat is killing your mobile battery life, one snap at a time.
 This is largely due to the location based filters, constant background refresh, and camera usage.
 If you can’t live without Snapchat, consider disabling the Background App Refresh setting within the app itself.

 If you’re unsure if an app could be killing your battery, check out your battery usage information.
 This should be available within the settings app of any iOS/Android phone and can help you make informed decisions as to whether an app should be deleted based on its battery performance.